 The cushion-cut, 9.54-carat, fancy deep blue, VVS2 diamond ring will be offered at Sotheby’s Magnificent Jewels auction in New York on April 19, according to a statement by the company March 18.
-The estimated price translates as up to $3.7 million per carat.
+The estimated price is $3.7 million per carat.

 “It’s remarkable to have one stone illustrate the dramatic shift in attitude towards colored diamonds over the course of the last century,” Gary Schuler, co-chairman of Sotheby’s jewelry division for the Americas, said.

 Sotheby’s will also auction the oval-cut, 10.10-carat, fancy vivid blue, internally flawless ‘De Beers Millennium Jewel 4’ at a separate sale Hong Kong April 5, estimated at $30 million to $35 million (HKD 235 million to 280 million).